icon-project/btp/doc/bmc.md

 * Description:
   - It verify and decode RelayMessage with BMV, and dispatch BTP Messages to registered BSHs
-  - It's allowed to be called by the BMC.
+  - It's allowed to be called by registered Relay.

 #### sendMessage
 * Params